MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/dtrace.md

 ### ETW

  DTrace includes support for existing manifested/tracelogged ETW probes.
-You can instrument, filter and parse ETW events synchronously at the time of event firing.
+You can instrument, filter, and parse ETW events synchronously at the time of event firing.
 In addition, DTrace can be used to combine various events/system states to provide a consolidated output stream to help debug complex error situations.

 The command `dtrace -ln etw:::` will list all the probes and their parameters available from the syscall provider.